MichealRollins-Green/Driver-ASE/README.md

 gcc-c++ - sudo yum install gcc-c++.x86_64

 ncurses-devel - sudo yum install ncurses-devel.x86_64

+Make sure you have these perl modules installed before you run these scripts.

 ####In order to install these modules, you will need to use cpan or any other utility that installs perl modules.